rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 npm install recompose
 {{< /highlight >}}

 Now let's setup the Redux state layer.
 First of all, you need the Redux store implementation.
-THerefore, create a folder and file for it.
+Therefore, create a folder and file for it.

 From *src/* folder: